Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Analysis

 \subsection{Advantage-driven updates induce dynamic transition between SFT and RFT}

-As discussed in Sec.~\ref{sec:method}, the advantage assigned to a hybrid sequence serves as a proxy for its prefix's utility.
-This advantage dynamically modulates the prefix's influence on the training update, thereby inducing a transition between SFT and RFT.
-We find that this transition manifests at both the level of overall training dynamics and the level of individual examples.
-In this subsection, we first illustrate the evolution of prefix advantages throughout the training process.
-We then examine the relationship between the loss on demonstrations and problem difficulty.
+As discussed in the Sec.~\ref{sec:method}, the advantage assigned to a hybrid sequence serves as a proxy for its prefix's utility.
+This advantage dynamically adjusts the prefix's influence on the training update, thereby inducing a transition between SFT and RFT.
+We find that this transition manifests at both the level of overall training dynamics and individual examples.

-Fig.~\ref{fig:prefix_score_and_score} shows the training dynamics of the Qwen2.5-Math-1.5B and Qwen2.5-Math-7B models.
-The graphs plot the average reward of rollouts initiated with a prefix and the overall training reward.
-According to the definition of advantage calculation in GRPO algorithms, the shaded area between these two curves roughly represents the accumulated advantage assigned to the prefix.
+\paragraph{Overall training dynamics} Fig.~\ref{fig:prefix_score_and_score} plots the average reward of rollouts initiated with a prefix and the overall training reward of Qwen2.5-Math-1.5B and Qwen2.5-Math-7B.
+According to the advantage definition in GRPO algorithms, the shaded area between these two curves roughly represents the accumulated advantage assigned to the prefix.
 Here are our observations: (1) Both models demonstrate a remarkable ability to quickly leverage the provided prefix.
 The "Reward with Prefix" score surges in the initial phase, with the 7B model approaching a near-perfect score of 1.0 within the first 100 training steps.
-(2) Owing to the cosine decay scheduler utilized, the average reward with the prefix slightly decreases.
+(2) Owing to the cosine decay scheduler, the average reward with the prefix slightly decreases.
 The behavior is clearer for the 1.5B model, suggesting that the smaller model is more sensitive to changes in prefix length.
 (3) The gap between the two average rewards stays positive and gradually narrows down through the training.
 This diminishing advantage signifies that the model's reliance on the prefix decreases as its own generative reasoning capabilities improve. \textit{From the perspective of the gradient, this trend reflects a smooth and desirable transition from SFT to RFT during the training process.}